puru-khedre/training-assignment/morning session/type-entities-moqui-ofbiz/solution.md

 | FcTpRoom        | FacilityType | Room            |
 | FcTpWarehouse   | FacilityType | Warehouse       |

-**Keypoints:**
+**Key points:**

-- The column `ENUM_ID` in `Enumeration` table of moqui is containing different type values
+- The column `ENUM_ID` in `Enumeration` table of moqui contains different type values
-- The column `ENUM_TYPE_ID` in `Enumeration` table show that the enum are of which type
+- The column `ENUM_TYPE_ID` in `Enumeration` table shows that the enum is of which type
-- In our case we create a new enum type `FacilityType` so that we can distinguish that this enum values are used for representing different facilities type
+- In our case, we create a new enum type `FacilityType` so that we can distinguish that these enum values are used for representing different facility type
-- Also the `ENUM_TYPE_ID` is act as purpose of corresponding enum values
+- Also, the `ENUM_TYPE_ID` acts as the purpose of corresponding enum values
-- `DESCRIPTION` column is for displaying the description of enum values
+- A `DESCRIPTION` column is for displaying the description of enum values
-- Now there is `FACILITY_TYPE_ENUM_ID` column in `Facility` table in moqui instead of `FACILITY_TYPE_ID` in ofbiz which is used to store the enum value of that facility type
+- Now there is `FACILITY_TYPE_ENUM_ID` column in `Facility` table in Moqui instead of `FACILITY_TYPE_ID` in OFBiz which is used to store the enum value of that facility type
-- In OFBiz, the facility entity is having column `FACILITY_TYPE_ID` which is foreign key to `FACILITY_TYPE` table
+- In OFBiz, the facility entity has column `FACILITY_TYPE_ID` which is a foreign key to `FACILITY_TYPE` table
-- In Moqui, the facility entity is having column `FACILITY_TYPE_ENUM_ID` which is foreign key to `Enumeration` table
+- In Moqui, the facility entity has column `FACILITY_TYPE_ENUM_ID` which is a foreign key to `Enumeration` table
-- Same way we can remove the type entities and manage them by leveraging the enumerations
+- Same way we can remove the type of entities and manage them by leveraging the enumerations